conjure-cp/conjure/docs/tutorials/knapsack.rst

 The ``such that`` keyword denotes a constraint.
 Here the constraint is formulated in a similar manner to the objective.
 We are quantifying over the set of chosen items ``picked``, looking up the value that the item maps to in the ``weights`` function and summing these values to together.
 We enforce that the result of the sum must be less than or equal to the capacity ``<= capacity``.

+Note that you can post multiple constraints either by using commas between each constraint ``,`` or by reusing the keyword ``such that``.